Simhyeon/r4d/README.md

 **Binary**

 There are two binaries of each **rad** and **rado**.
-Rad is a main processor and rado is a open+edit binary.
+Rad is a main processor and rado is a wrapper binary.

 ```
 # rad